trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-3-1.png)

 To give some sort of comparison, I threw in the Ninth doctor.
 As we can see there are similarities, such as the words Dead and Bit.
 Like any good companion, Doctor is right up there as well as time.
-Now I would like to a sentiment analysis to see who has more positive or negative words.
+Now I would like to do a sentiment analysis to see who has more positive or negative words.

 ``` r
 ninth%>%